News + People

 Dual Language Instructional Specialist Rocio Evans has an undeniably positive presence.
 When she walks into a room, her national confidence, inviting smile, and effortless strands of Spanglish put you at ease.

 These qualities transfer well into Rocio’s work.
-Both Honduran and Costa Rican, she left Honduras in 2007 to become an ambassador at E.E.
+Both Honduran and Costa Rican, she left Honduras in 2007 to become an ambassador teacher at E.E.
 Miller Elementary.
 This was one of the first schools to embrace Participate Learning’s dual language program.
 Over the course of five years, she taught kindergarten, first, and third grade.
-She helped many other ambassadors adjust, prepare, and acclimate along the way.
+She helped many other ambassador teachers adjust, prepare, and acclimate along the way.

 When she returned home to Costa Rica, she persisted.
-Oftentimes she offered ambassadors advice and feedback through Skype sessions.
+Oftentimes she offered ambassador teachers advice and feedback through Skype sessions.
 “I never really let go of Participate Learning,” she says.

 Rocio explains that having experience both within and around the classroom has helped.
-It allows her to focus on ambassador needs, which she and her team continually vie to understand and meet.
-“It was nice to go from being an ambassador to this.
-When you’re an ambassador, you’re [generally] reaching one classroom.
+It allows her to focus on ambassador teacher needs, which she and her team continually vie to understand and meet.
+“It was nice to go from being an ambassador teacher to this.
+When you’re an ambassador teacher, you’re [generally] reaching one classroom.
 When you’re a coach, you’re reaching more students,” she explains.

-Being a source of ambassador support is what drives her.
+Being a source of ambassador teacher support is what drives her.
 It’s what makes her excited to go to work every morning.
-“It’s those connections with the ambassadors, being that guide that they are looking for.
-Building that trust and knowing that I can be there for the ambassadors, and therefore, for the students” Rocio exclaims.
+“It’s those connections with the ambassador teachers, being that guide that they are looking for.
+Building that trust and knowing that I can be there for the ambassador teachers, and therefore, for the students” Rocio exclaims.
 “The type of support, I think, is what sets us apart.
 The experience just makes it worth it.”

 In these ways and countless others, Participate Learning employees deliver excellent work.
 Stay tuned for more ways in which we exemplify our values in and around the workplace!
 Up next, “Part 3: Seek and share feedback.”